Aviation Weather Data

 Visibility

-The initial time period and any subsequent FM groups include a visibility forecast (VVVV) in statute miles appended by the contraction SM.
+The initial time period and any subsequent FM groups include a visibility forecast in statute miles appended by the contraction SM.
 When the prevailing visibility is forecast to be less than or equal to 6 sm, one or more significant weather groups are included in the TAF.
 However, drifting dust (DRDU), drifting sand (DRSA), drifting snow (DRSN), shallow fog (MIFG), partial fog (PRFG), and patchy fog (BCFG) may be forecast with prevailing visibility greater than or equal to 7 sm.

 When a whole number and a fraction are used to forecast visibility, a space is included between them (e.g., 1 1/2SM).
 Visibility greater than 6 sm is encoded as P6SM.
-Chapter 27, Forecasts 27-11

 If the visibility is not expected to be the same in different directions, prevailing visibility is used.
 When volcanic ash (VA) is forecast in the significant weather group, visibility is included in the forecast, even if it is unrestricted (P6SM).
 For example, an expected reduction of visibility to 10 sm by volcanic ash is encoded in the forecast as P6SM VA.